langemand/SoulEVSpy/README.md

 lethal piece of machinery and you might hurt or kill yourself or others using it, or even paying attention to the displays instead of watching the road.
 Be extremely prudent!

-By even downloading this software, or the source code provided on GitHub, you agree to have completely understand this.
+By even downloading this software, or the source code provided on GitHub, you agree to completely understand this.

-APK for manual install: http://spjeldager.dk/elbil/SoulEVSpy-0.1.2-2629-debug.apk
+APK for manual install: http://spjeldager.dk/elbil/SoulEVSpy-0.1.2-2652-debug.apk

-(Outdated version here: http://spjeldager.dk/elbil/SoulEVSpy-0.1.2-2623-debug.apk, here http://spjeldager.dk/elbil/SoulEVSpy-0.1.2-2619-debug.apk and here http://spjeldager.dk/elbil/app-debug-1780.apk)
+(Outdated version here: http://spjeldager.dk/elbil/SoulEVSpy-0.1.2-2629-debug.apk, here http://spjeldager.dk/elbil/SoulEVSpy-0.1.2-2623-debug.apk, here http://spjeldager.dk/elbil/SoulEVSpy-0.1.2-2619-debug.apk and here http://spjeldager.dk/elbil/app-debug-1780.apk)

 # Formal disclaimer